juice-shop/multi-juicer/guides/azure/ssl.md

 Following this guide, you should be able to setup a https ingress with certificates from letsencrypt. https://docs.microsoft.com/en-us/azure/aks/ingress-tls?tabs=azure-cli .
 This guide is based on the official microsoft guide and tested on azure.

+Please note: Make sure that you haven't setup an ingress already.
+There is an option for configuring an ingress when installing multi-juicer with your own `values.yaml`.
+This guide require that you haven't ventured down that path.

 ## 1. Create the Container registry

 First create a container registry where you will be storing the images for your cert-manager and nginx controller